stypak1/seach-and-sort/README.md

-# JS learning
+# Seach and sort

-Searching and sorting in array
+Searching and sorting in array (js)

 ## Authors